sachseka/eatPrep/tests/testthat/_snaps/checkDesign.md

       ── [1m[1mCheck:[1m[22m Valid and missing codes
       [32m✔[39m No deviations from design detected!

+# throws warning when more variables in blocks$subunit than in dataset [plain]

+    Code
+      checkDesignTest(dat = within(prepDat, hisei <- NULL))
+    Message

+      -- Check: Subunit recoding
+      i Use names for recoded subunits.

+      -- Check: Valid and missing codes
+      v No deviations from design detected!

+---

+    Code
+      checkDesignTest(dat = prepDat[, -c(2, 7)])
+    Message

+      -- Check: Subunit recoding
+      i Use names for recoded subunits.

+      -- Check: Variables in Info
+      i The following 1 variable is not in dataset but in info (`subunit` in blocks).
+      It will be ignored during check: `I05R`

+      -- Check: Valid and missing codes
+      v No deviations from design detected!

+# throws warning when more variables in blocks$subunit than in dataset [ansi]

+    Code
+      checkDesignTest(dat = within(prepDat, hisei <- NULL))
+    Message

+      -- [1m[1mCheck:[1m[22m Subunit recoding
+      [36mi[39m Use names for recoded subunits.

+      -- [1m[1mCheck:[1m[22m Valid and missing codes
+      [32mv[39m No deviations from design detected!

+---

+    Code
+      checkDesignTest(dat = prepDat[, -c(2, 7)])
+    Message

+      -- [1m[1mCheck:[1m[22m Subunit recoding
+      [36mi[39m Use names for recoded subunits.

+      -- [1m[1mCheck:[1m[22m Variables in Info
+      [36mi[39m The following 1 variable is not in dataset but in info (`subunit` in [32mblocks[39m).
+      It will be ignored during check: `I05R`

+      -- [1m[1mCheck:[1m[22m Valid and missing codes
+      [32mv[39m No deviations from design detected!

+# throws warning when more variables in blocks$subunit than in dataset [unicode]

+    Code
+      checkDesignTest(dat = within(prepDat, hisei <- NULL))
+    Message

+      ── Check: Subunit recoding
+      ℹ Use names for recoded subunits.

+      ── Check: Valid and missing codes
+      ✔ No deviations from design detected!

+---

+    Code
+      checkDesignTest(dat = prepDat[, -c(2, 7)])
+    Message

+      ── Check: Subunit recoding
+      ℹ Use names for recoded subunits.

+      ── Check: Variables in Info
+      ℹ The following 1 variable is not in dataset but in info (`subunit` in blocks).
+      It will be ignored during check: `I05R`

+      ── Check: Valid and missing codes
+      ✔ No deviations from design detected!

+# throws warning when more variables in blocks$subunit than in dataset [fancy]

+    Code
+      checkDesignTest(dat = within(prepDat, hisei <- NULL))
+    Message

+      ── [1m[1mCheck:[1m[22m Subunit recoding
+      [36mℹ[39m Use names for recoded subunits.

+      ── [1m[1mCheck:[1m[22m Valid and missing codes
+      [32m✔[39m No deviations from design detected!

+---

+    Code
+      checkDesignTest(dat = prepDat[, -c(2, 7)])
+    Message

+      ── [1m[1mCheck:[1m[22m Subunit recoding
+      [36mℹ[39m Use names for recoded subunits.

+      ── [1m[1mCheck:[1m[22m Variables in Info
+      [36mℹ[39m The following 1 variable is not in dataset but in info (`subunit` in [32mblocks[39m).
+      It will be ignored during check: `I05R`

+      ── [1m[1mCheck:[1m[22m Valid and missing codes
+      [32m✔[39m No deviations from design detected!

 # identifies incorrect sysMis codes and allows for user-defined sysMis [plain]

     Code